lucidpuppy/bare-metal-stm32f401re/README.md

 bare-metal with gcc-arm on stm32f401re

 - blinky, on linux with GNU ARM toolchain
-- blinky_keil on iwndows with keil uVision
+- blinky_keil on windows with keil uVision

 issue: bliky using GNU ARM toolchain compiles and link okay using scripts